wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/retraining-mobilenet.rst

 .. image:: images/training/axon-mobilenet-2.png

 A dialog will appear, asking you to name the project.
-Pick a name and click create.
+Pick a name and click :guilabel:`Create`.
 When you create your project, you will see it above the button to the left.

 Click on the project, and you will be taken to its page.